 I would never say that.

-And but you still owe me an apology for saying I was lying to you last week.
+And you still owe me an apology for saying I was lying to you last year.

 And I still keep you here.